Slides

 Bicycle path along railway towards station Weesp

 Every town and village in the region can also be reached by bus.
 For lines and timetables of all public transport in the Netherlands : www.9292ov.nl.
-In Dutch, but this excellent travel planner is not difficult to work with.

 By car

 Just outside Amsterdam, after you crossed the Amsterdam-Rhine Canal, the first exit is Muiden / Weesp.
+Other places mentioned above at "train" are further down the same motorway.

 For Muiden best park at the motorway exit, and walk.

-Driving your car on the narrow country roads is not always a pleasure, and many places are simply hard or impossible to reach by car.
+Driving your car on the narrow country roads is not always a pleasure, and many places are simply impossible to reach by car.
 Parking space in the centre of the old towns is limited, and not for free.
 So best park somewhere outside and walk.

 Railway bridge and bicycle path to Weesp

-Following the canal to the south, you can't miss the railway bridge (see pictures above), with a bicycle path leading to the opposite side.
-Up there on the bridge, you'll have a nice opening panorama of the region, with Weesp, Muiden and the wide open space of the green polder.
-On a clear day, you can even see the bell tower of Naarden on the horizon and the first low wooded hills beyond.
+High on the bridge, you'll have a nice opening panorama of the region, with Weesp, Muiden and the wide open space of the green polder.
+On a clear day, you can even see the bell tower of fortified Naarden on the horizon, and vaguely the woods on the low hillocks beyond.

 View from the railway bridge

-History & Culture of the Netherlands | GuideHolland © 2010 | home | contact | sitemap
+History & Heritage of the Netherlands | GuideHolland © | home | contact | sitemap